video-dev/can-autoplay/README.md

 Parameters:

+- options.inline `<Boolean>`, check if auto-play is possible for an inline playback, default value is `false`
 - options.muted `<Boolean>`, check if auto-play is possible for a muted content
 - options.timeout `<Number>`, timeout for a check, default value is `250` ms